• General partner is liable for any debts the business can’t pay, controls and manages the business, makes irreversible decisions for the business;

 There is a difference between LPs registered in England and Wales and those registered in Scotland (SLP).
 SLP has a separate legal personality from its partners.
 This means that a Scottish LP can raise legal actions, be sued in its own name and own property in its own name.

 In addition, as an entity with separate legal personality, a Scottish LP is likely to be treated in certain jurisdictions as a foreign entity distinct from its partners, which could bring tax benefits, which are not available to LPs incorporated in other jurisdictions.
+One more technical advantage of SLPs (as well as LPs registered in England and Wales) is that SLPs do not need to send accounts to Companies House.

 • Can't be exactly the same as another registered company’s name;• Must end with LP• Can’t contain “sensitive ” words unless you get permission.
 For example, «Trust», «Bank», «Fund», «Dentist», «Royal» and others.